As I found out first hand, most vegan protein powders taste like dirt.

 The real draw of VeganSmart is clear when you see its ingredients:

-- Complete Protein Blend – Pea Protein Isolate, Quinoa Protein, Chia Protein, Potato Protein, Chlorella Protein
+- Complete Protein Blend (good balance of amino acids) – Pea Protein Isolate, Quinoa Protein, Chia Protein, Potato Protein, Chlorella Protein

 - Fiber & Omega Blend – Inulin, Flax Seed Powder, Bamboo Fiber, Pea Fiber, Apple Fruit Fiber, Borage Oil